 Men make up 65% of the student body while 35% of Business/Managerial Economics students are women.
-The Far Western US region is home to the most common Business/Managerial Economics colleges.
+The Southeast region is home to the most common Business/Managerial Economics colleges.

 The following is a list of the most popular colleges and universities in the U.S. for a Business/Managerial Economics degree, based purely on number of students graduated.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 If you're looking for the best education available in Business/Managerial Economics you simply can't do better than University of California - Irvine.
 The setting in a major city is great for young people looking for enough possibilities for networking, adventure, and exploration.

 If you are considering UC Irvine, better hit the books.
 The typical SAT score of applicants is 1,195.
 Around 49.0% of applicants submit ACT scores, with the standard score being in the 27 range.
 Take a virtual tour for more information on UC Irvine's campus.

 University of California - Santa Cruz is among your best bets if you're planning on studying Business/Managerial Economics.
 Students who graduate from the Managerial Economics program earn about $49,700 in their early career salary, and $49,700 in their mid-career salary.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.

 Due to the fact the average SAT score of University of California - Santa Cruz applicants is about 1,175, the school is able to be selective.
 71.0% of undergraduates at this school acquire educational funding, so be sure to complete the FAFSA!
 Ever wish colleges were graded with a report card?
 Now they are.
 Take a look at University of California - Santa Cruz's scorecard.